contentauth/c2pa-attacks/README.md

 c2pa-attacks -V
 ```

 The tool will display the version installed.
 Compare the version number displayed with the latest release version shown in the [repository releases page](https://github.com/contentauth/c2patool/releases).
-To update to the latest version, use the installation command shown above.
+To update to the latest version, reinstall the tool using the command shown above.

 ## Testing locally in the Git directory